swellstores/swell-js-docs/content/en/account.md

 ### Send a password reset email

-Use to send a email to the customer with a link to reset their password.
+Use the `recover` method to send an email to the customer with a link to reset their password.
 If the email address provided doesn't exist in the system, no email will be sent.

-_Returns a value indicating success in either case._
+_Returns a value indicating success._

 ```javascript
 await swell.account.recover({